 How About Texture?

 Another key difference lies in the overall texture of your ribeye after cooking.
-Because of the insulation process and presence (or lack thereof) of muscle and connective tissue, the texture of the meat is also affected.
+Because of the insulation process and the presence (or lack thereof) of muscle and connective tissue, the texture of the meat is also affected.
 Boneless ribeye has less muscle, so better heat penetrates results in a less chewy texture.
 Because bone-in ribeye has more tissue, heat penetration is limited resulting in a chewy texture.

 However, the final texture also depends on the level of meat doneness you’re after.
 If you’re cooking your ribeye to medium doneness, meat close to the bone ends up being much more tender, not to mention juicier.
 I know I speak for most meat lovers when I say that’s the epitome of well-cooked meat.
 But of course, palates differ!

-If, however, you’re more of a medium-rare meat kind of person, you risk having chewy texture closer to the bone compared to the rest of the meat.
+If, however, you’re more of a medium-rare meat kind of person, you risk having a chewy texture closer to the bone compared to the rest of the meat.

-You don’t have to worry about such scenarios with boneless ribeye.
+You don’t have to worry about such scenarios with the boneless ribeye.
 If you want your boneless steak medium, that’s exactly what you’ll get; tender and juicy meat throughout.
 If you want it medium-rare, your entire boneless steak will be medium-rare.
 But bear in mind your cooking skills and the equipment you use will to a large extent contribute to the final texture of your ribeye.
 But that’s a conversation for another day.